-Sinoptix Technical Glass : Conic prism in quartz / fused silica.
-Quartz grinding and polishing.
+Sinoptix Technical Glass products : Semi-round rod in quartz / fused silica.
+Grinding and polishing quartz.
 Ask for your quote now !

 - About us

 Sinoptix introduces various processes for your technical glass projects.

 Glass is a relatively difficult material to work due to the risk of breakage and its hardness.
 There are two main categories of glass working:

 –Cold work.
 (Easier to perform, but needs more time so the cost may increase).

 1/ HOT WORK